samjones00/docs/docs/_documentation/templates-corefx.md

 Some solutions that have been known to resolve these issues include:

- 1. Adding a `System.Runtime.CompilerServices.Unsafe` reference directly on the Host project
+ 1. Adding the package, e.g. `System.Runtime.CompilerServices.Unsafe` reference directly on the Host project
  2. Manually Adding Binding Redirect, see:
    - [System.Runtime](https://stackoverflow.com/a/52250140/85785)
    - [System.Runtime.CompilerServices.Unsafe](https://stackoverflow.com/a/55329952/85785)